Buying a foreclosure or REO property in

-What is an REO?
+What's an REO?

 Prepared to make an offer?

-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about their knowledge concerning the condition of the property and what their process is for getting offers.
-Since banks almost always sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for hidden damage and withdraw the offer if you find it.
+Most lenders have a REO department that you'll work with while buying a REO property from them.
+Typically the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know concerning the condition of the property and what their process is for accepting offers.
+Since banks almost always sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for unseen damage and retract the offer if you find it.

 As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
 Once you've presented your offer, you can expect the bank to counter offer.
 Then it will be your decision whether to accept their counter, or submit another counter offer.
 Understand, you'll be dealing with a process that generally involves a group of people at the bank, and they don't work evenings or weekends.
 It's quite common for the process of offers and counter offers to take days or even weeks.